MicrosoftDocs/cloud-adoption-framework/docs/scenarios/cloud-scale-analytics/architectures/scale-architectures.md

 Cloud-scale analytics places a strong emphasis on central cataloging and classification to protect data and make it possible for various groups to discover data products.

 > [!CAUTION]
 > We recommend against querying data across regions.
-Instead, make sure data is close to its users while respecting regional boundaries.
+Instead, make sure that data is close to the compute that uses it, while respecting regional boundaries.

 Cloud-scale analytics architecture and the concept of data landing zones make it possible for your organization to easily increase the size of your data platform over time.
 You can add more data landing zones in a phased approach.
 Your customers don't need to have multiple landing zones at first.
 When you adopt this architecture, prioritize a few data landing zones and the data products that they contain.
 Proper prioritization helps ensure the success of your cloud-scale analytics deployment.